 Relationship Mapping

 Another very advisable task for any sales force is to have a ready system of relationship mapping as part of account management.
-This mapping can be expressed in two ways:
+You can express this mapping in two ways: